redhat-developer/lsp4ij/docs/LSPApi.md

 #### LSPSemanticTokensFileViewProviderFactory

 Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensFileViewProviderFactory`.
-If specialized behavior is needed, `LSPSemanticTokensFileViewProviderFactory` subclassed and and implemented.
+If specialized behavior is needed, `LSPSemanticTokensFileViewProviderFactory` can be subclassed and implemented to return more complex `LSPSemanticTokensFileViewProvider` implementations as described below.

 If the custom LSP integration's files are based on a specific language ID, the factory should be registered in `plugin.xml` using `language.fileViewProviderFactory`.
-It its files are not based on specific language ID, it should be registered using `fileType.fileViewProviderFactory`.
+If its files are not based on specific language ID, it should be registered using `fileType.fileViewProviderFactory`.

 #### LSPSemanticTokensFileViewProvider

-Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensSingleRootFileViewProvider`.
-If specialized behavior is needed, it can also be subclassed.

-Files that use a more complex file view provider should subclass that view provider, implement the `LSPSemanticTokensFileViewProvider` interface, create a `LSPSemanticTokensFileViewProviderHelper` member variable, and delegate the methods in the `LSPSemanticTokensFileViewProvider` interface to the helper.
+Files that require something more complex than `SingleRootFileViewProvider` should subclass the required file view provider implementation, implement the `LSPSemanticTokensFileViewProvider` interface, create a `LSPSemanticTokensFileViewProviderHelper` member variable in the constructor(s), and delegate the method `LSPSemanticTokensFileViewProvider` interface to the helper.

 #### Declaration Elements